What travel warnings do other nations give their citizens about US violence? | KRDO

 But have you ever wondered how other countries’ governments caution their citizens about coming to the United States?
 What kind of reputation does America have?

 After all, the rate of gun-related deaths is the United States is going up.
-And mass shootings in America — 610 as of November 25, according to Gun Violence Archive — have become commonplace and make headlines around the world.
+And mass shootings in America — 617 as of 1 p.m.
+ET November 29, according to Gun Violence Archive — have become commonplace and make headlines around the world.

 CNN Travel checked out what the governments of the United States’ neighbors and closest allies have to tell their citizens about coming here.
 It’s not exactly a flattering picture.